evisdrenova/axon/readme.md

 9. error messages not flowing through to front-end
 10. filesystem is case senesitive
 11. support token counts - show progress bar of context length
-12. add in breadcrumbs in the title to show lineage of convo
+12. finish cleaning up the convo tree styling - buttons too tall for the bg
+13. remove chart title and add the actions to each conversation item